Devdutta Sangvai, M.D., M.B.A.

 Daniel Costello, M.P.A.

-Mr. Costello serves as administrative director for Duke Connected Care.
-Previously, he was program examiner at the Office of Management of Budget in Washington, D.C., where he was responsible for creating and implementing federal budgets and policies.
+Previously, Mr. Costello was program examiner at the Office of Management of Budget in Washington, D.C., where he was responsible for creating and implementing federal budgets and policies.
 Mr. Costello also served as a Presidential Management Fellow in Washington, D.C. and a United States Peace Corps Volunteer in Guatemala.
 He graduated from Boston University and received his M.P.A from Columbia University’s School of International and Public Affairs.